mbuilov/cmn_headers/README.md

 *Declared in:* [`asserts.h`](/asserts.h)

-#### Ensure that expression is non-zero on compile-time and return zero
+#### Ensure that expression is non-zero at compile-time and return zero
 ```C
 EMBED_ASSERT(expression)
 ```